pingidentity/pingone-sample-js/README.md

-# OIDC Authentication Vanilla JS Sample Guide
+# OIDC Authentication JavaScript Sample Guide
-The PingOne for Customers Authentication Sample is built on top of [OpenID Connect/OAuth 2 API endpoints](https://apidocs.pingidentity.com/pingone/customer/v1/api/auth/p1-a_Authorize/) to give you a basic overview how invoke P14C’s OIDC protocol to authenticate an existing user.
+The PingOne for Customers Authentication Sample is built on top of [OpenID Connect/OAuth 2 API endpoints](https://apidocs.pingidentity.com/pingone/customer/v1/api/auth/p1-a_Authorize/) to give you a basic overview how invoke PingOne for Customers’ OIDC protocol to authenticate an existing user.
 This example shows you how to use the [PingOne for Customers auth.js library](auth.js) to login a user to your JavaScript application through the [implicit flow](https://openid.net/specs/openid-connect-implicit-1_0.html), where the user is redirected to the PingOne for Customers hosted login page.
 After the user authenticates it is redirected back to the application with an ID and access token.